Tips on Filling Out Form I-134 for the K-1 Fiance Visa

 Part 2.
 Information About the Beneficiary

-Form I-134 starts by asking about the foreign-born person being sponsored.
+Form I-134 starts by asking about the "Beneficiary," which is the foreign-born person being sponsored, namely your fiancé.
 Fill in the personal information.
-Make sure not to check "married" in answer to the question about the person's marital status, since that would disqualify them for a K-1 visa.
+In Question 8, make sure not to check "married" in answer for the person's marital status, since that would disqualify them for a K-1 fiancé visa.

-For Question 16, concerning the "length of stay," it makes sense to say "No end date" if the foreign-born person plans to apply for adjustment of status in the United States.
-If the foreign-born person plans only to get married and then return home, however, you would want to supply an end date for their stay, 90 days after the estimated entry date.
+For Question 12, "Beneficiary's Anticipated Length of Stay," it makes sense to say "No end date" if your fiancé plans to apply for adjustment of status in the United States (apply for a green card).
+If your fiancé plans only to get married and then return home, however, you would want to supply an end date for their stay, within 90 days after the estimated entry date.

 Part 3.
 Information About the Individual Agreeing to Financially Support the Beneficiary Named in Part 2

 This section asks for information about the U.S. citizen sponsor.
-The information about employment, income, and assets is key to proving to the U.S. government that the K-1 entrant will not become dependent on "means-tested public benefits," often referred to as welfare.
+The information about employment, income, and assets is key to proving to the U.S. government that the K-1 fiancé visa applicant will not become dependent on "means-tested public benefits," often referred to as welfare.

-Under the section on "Financial Responsibility for Other Beneficiaries," realize that the U.S. government will evaluate your overall capacity to simultaneously sponsor various people.
-You don't want to be spread too thin.
+Under the section on "Financial Responsibility for Other Beneficiaries," the U.S. government asks for this information in order to evaluate your overall capacity to simultaneously sponsor multiple people.
+You don't want to appear to be spread too thin.

-Question 24 also refers to specific grants of money, which it makes little sense to allocate to the person you'll be marrying.
-That's why our sample has the "do not intend" box checked.
+Question 21 refers to specific grants of money, which it makes little sense to allocate to the person you'll be marrying.
+(This is probably the same type of situation the "Income Contribution" column refers to in the Part 3 income table.)
+It makes sense to check the "do not intend" box.

 Documents to Accompany Form I-134